tpyoung/eve-project/README.md

 ### Tech

-EVE is built on the React framework for the client-side with express on the server-side, we used a mongo database to store all of our accessable information.
+EVE is built on the React framework for the client-side with express on the server-side, we used a mongo database to store all of our accessible information.

 If you would like to contribute or make any changes to the project clone this repo down to a directory of your choice:

 `git clone`

-install all of the dependancies
+install all of the dependencies

 `npm install`

-and finally to get it runnning
+and finally to get it running

 `npm start`

-#### Thank you having a look at our project!
+#### Thank you looking into our project!